anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 -	Tenants: to provide isolated environments
 -	Virtual Compute: to provide computing resources
 -	Virtual Storage: to provide storage capacity and performance
--	Virtual networking: to provide connectivity within Cloud Infrastructure and with external networks
+-	Virtual networking: to provide connectivity within the Cloud Infrastructure and with external networks

 <a name="3.2.1"></a>
 ### 3.2.1.
 Multi-Tenancy (execution environment)
-The multi tenancy service will permit to host several VNF projects with the insurance to have isolated environment for each project.
+The multi tenancy service permits hosting of several VNF projects with the assurance of isolated environments for each project.
 Tenants or confusingly “Projects” in OpenStack are isolated environments that enable workloads to be logically separated from each other with:
 -	differentiated set of associated users
 -	role-based access of two levels – admin or member (see [RBAC security section](./chapter06.md#6314-rbac)).
 -	quota system to provide maximum resources that can be consumed.

-This RA does not intend to restrict how workloads are distributed across tenants however where multiple related OpenStack clouds are deployed it is important that naming and quotas are kept consistent.
-Chapter 4 provides a proposed naming convention for users and tenants (link-TBA).
+This RA does not intend to restrict how workloads are distributed across tenants.

 <a name="3.2.2"></a>
 ### 3.2.2.
 Virtual Compute (vCPU and vRAM)
 The virtual compute resources (vCPU and vRAM) used by the VNFs behave like their physical counterparts.
 A physical core is an actual processor and can support multiple vCPUs through Simultaneous Multithreading (SMT) and CPU overbooking.
 With no overbooking and SMT of 2 (2 threads per core), each core can support 2 vCPUs.
 With the same SMT of 2 and overbooking factor of 4, each core can support 8 vCPUs.
 The performance of a vCPU can be affected by various configurations such as CPU pinning, NUMA alignment, and SMT.

 The configuration of the virtual resources will depend on the software and hardware profiles and the flavour (resource sizing) needed to host VNF components.
-Profiles are defined in the [Reference Model chapter 5](../../../ref_model/chapters/chapter05.md).
+Profiles are defined in the [Reference Model chapter 2.5](../../../ref_model/chapters/chapter02.md).

 <a name="3.2.3"></a>
 ### 3.2.3.
 Virtual Storage